/*

 <div class="choice-list">

-<<link "A. \"Two-seven Echo Romeo, take the ILS 6, we're briefed, stable.\" Do the approach you already set up."
+<<link "A. \"Two-seven Echo Romeo, we'll take the Zulu 6 again, briefed and set up.\" Re-fly the approach you already know."
 "Dec7_AcceptILS6">><</link>>

 <<link "C. \"Two-seven Echo Romeo, diverting Morristown.\" Bail out of the terminal area entirely."
 "Dec7_DivertMMU">><</link>>

-<<link "D. \"Two-seven Echo Romeo, request holding until the traffic clears.\" Stall for breathing room."
+<<link "D. \"Two-seven Echo Romeo, request holding until the flow settles.\" Stall for breathing room."
 "Dec7_MoreHold">><</link>>

-</div>"Two-seven Echo Romeo, cleared ILS 6, maintain 3,000 until established, contact Tower 119.5 established."
+</div>"Two-seven Echo Romeo, descend and maintain 2,000, turn right heading 030, vectors ILS Zulu Runway 6, maintain 2,000 until established, contact Tower 119.5 established."

 You fly a clean second approach.
 Stable, briefed, routine.
 On short final, Tower calls: